 There are a lot of countries where it is legal to homeschool, but of course the requirements to do so legally are going to be different in each country.
 But the HSLDA is still a great place to get started.

-The second thing I want to say is make sure that you take care of this legal side first.
-So if your state is a state where you need to fill fill out a form to pull your kids out of school if they’re already in school.
+Make sure that you take care of the legal side first.
+In most states you’ll need to notify the local school district to pull your kids out of school if they’re attending a local public school.

-But it depends on what state you’re in, what province, and what the laws are.
+It depends on what state you’re in, what province, and what the laws are.
 So the HSLDA website’s a great place to get started.

 Is HSLDA membership worthwhile?

 Here in Oregon it’s very homeschool-friendly and so we haven’t felt the need to have that membership.
-But it’s a worthwhile membership.
-They will deal with all kinds of legal stuff if you ever face a legal challenge to you homeschooling your kids.

 2. Get Connected